-Registrant's telephone number, including area code: (305) 695-5500 Securities registered pursuant to Section 12(b) of the Act: None becarines registered parsuant to because 12(b) of the recent role Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company □ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒ The aggregate market value of the common stock held by non-affiliates of the registrant: No established market exists for the registrant's common stock.
-As of March 26, 2021, the issuer had the following shares outstanding: 2,674,868 shares of Class T common stock, 60,490,804 shares of Class S common stock, 4,609,087 shares of Class D common stock and 51,272,962 shares of Class I common stock.
+Registrant's telephone number, including area code: (305) 695-5500

+Securities registered pursuant to Section 12(b) of the Act: None

+Securities registered pursuant to Section 12(g) of the Act:

+Title of Each Class

+Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share

+Class D Common Stock, \$0.01 par value per share

+Class I Common Stock, \$0.01 par value per share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes during the preceding 12 r 3 or 15(d) of the Securities Exchange Act of reports), and (2) has been subject to such fili required to be submitted pursuant to Rule 405 hat the registrant was required to submit such orting under Section 404(b) of the Sarba assessment of the effectiveness of its internal by the registered public accounting firm that 1 y.
+See the definitions of "large accelerated celerated filer, smaller reporting company, or r reporting company," and "emerging growth Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes mpany, indicate by check mark if the reaccounting standards provided pursuant to ended transition period for complying with an \boxtimes ıy Indicate by check mark w whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). .
+Yes □ No ⊠ As of March 26, 2021, th • ding: 2,674,868 shares of Class T co nd market exists for the registrant's common summon stock, 60,490,804 shares of Class S stock. stock.